-Lean methodology is based on balancing elimination of waste with increasing productivity.
-It proposes achieving this by continuously improving all facets of the process, respecting the employees and creating value for the customer with every process change.
+Lean methodology is based on balancing the elimination of waste with increasing productivity.
+It proposes achieving this by continuously improving all facets of the process, respecting the employees, and creating value for the customer with every process change.

 Lean is an umbrella term for various waste-reducing techniques, one of which is Kanban.

 Though originated on the manufacturing scene, Lean is being successfully adopted in non-industrial, knowledge-based systems as well, to bring measurable and satisfying results.
-The goals of Lean methodology are:
+The goals of the Lean methodology are:

 - Limiting waste